RepoProvider Reference

 getBranchDiff(branch: string, base?: string): Promise<FileDiff[]>

-mergeBranch(branch: string, into: string): Promise<MergeResult>
+mergeBranch(branch: string, into: string, opts?: { removeSourceBranch?: boolean }): Promise<MergeResult>

 isMerged(branch: string, into?: string): Promise<boolean>